alex-therapeutics/diga-api-client/README.md

 All contributions are welcome, we do not expect you to commit code if you do not want to.

 ## Project Status
 The first version of the project has been released.
-Currently, the DiGA code validation works against 97/103 health insurance companies.
+Currently, the DiGA code validation works against 97/103 health insurance companies and invoicing works against 98/103 companies.
 However, there are still issues with a few endpoints.
 You can track this further [here](ENDPOINT_STATUS.md) and there is also an issue for each non-working endpoint.
-Invoicing against the `diga.bitmarck-daten.de`  and `da-api.gkvi.de` endpoints work (90/103 companies).
-For insurance companies which do not support API invoicing (13/103) the library will return a response which indicates what to do next (invoice via email or post).
+For insurance companies which do not support API invoicing (5/103) the library will return a response which indicates what to do next (invoice via email or post).

 ## Get Started
 ### Prerequisites
-* A PKCS12 keystore containing your certificate and private key that you applied for from ITSG.
-You must give your private key/certificate an alias to use it with the library.
+* PKCS12 keystores for the certificates of all the health insurance companies as well as your private key and certificate that you applied for from ITSG.
-* A PKCS12 keystore containing all the certificates of the health insurance companies.
-This can be in the same file as the private certificate.
-All certificates __must__ be imported into the keystore with the company's IK number as an alias in the form _IK123456789_.
-We are working on a tool or better documentation to make this process easier.
+  You must give your private key/certificate an alias to use it with the library, and all health insurance certificates must have the company's IK number as an alias in the form _IK123456789_.
+You can create the keystore with a single command using the [secon-keystore-generator](https://github.com/mawendo-gmbh/secon-keystore-generator) tool.
+  Use the command mentioned [here](https://github.com/mawendo-gmbh/secon-keystore-generator#public-certificates-and-your-private-certificate-keystore) and you will get a single keystore which you can use as both the private key store file and public health insurance public key store file (see Usage).
 * The XML mapping file for the health insurance companies which contains information on endpoints, IK numbers, code prefixes, etc.
   [This page](https://kkv.gkv-diga.de/) should provide an up-to-date file. __Important!__ read [here](https://github.com/alex-therapeutics/diga-api-client/wiki/Modifying-the-insurance-company-mapping-file-(Krankenkassenverzeichnis_DiGA.xml)) for the modifications you have to make to this file.
 * Java 11 or higher.
 Do you need Java 8?
 Submit an issue and tell us!
 There is still room to make such changes.